pavva94/SwiftRLLib/Package/AppleRL/README.md

 Firstly we work on Swift to build the classes:
 - Create at least a class that inherited from Action, include in the exec() function what that action have to do.
 (What you want, literally)
-- Instanciate the Env class using a list sensors you want to observe, a list of your Actions and defining the action\_size.
+- Instanciate the Env class using a list ObservableData you want to observe, a list of your Actions and defining the action\_size.
 - Instanciate what Agent you want (DeepQNetwork or QNetwork) and pass to it the environment.

 Then we need to build the Neural Network fitted for our problem: